What’s the Biggest Plane in the World? It Depends on How You Define It!

 2. Convair B-36 Peacemaker: Cold War Strategic Bomber (1948)

 The Convair B-36 Peacemaker was one of the largest bombers built during the Cold War.
-Designed as a strategic deterrent, it had the capacity to carry nuclear weapons across intercontinental distances.
-With its enormous wingspan of 70.1 meters, the B-36 was a symbol of American power.
+Designed as a strategic deterrent, the Peacemaker could carry nuclear weapons across intercontinental distances.
+With its enormous wingspan of 70.1 meters, the B-36 symbolized American power.
 Its ability to reach targets in the Soviet Union from bases in the United States caught everyone’s attention.

 The B-36 was eventually replaced by faster jet-powered bombers.
 However, its role as a strategic deterrent was pivotal during the early years of the Cold War.
-Its capacity to carry multiple nuclear payloads over long distances contributed to its status as a cornerstone of U.S. military aviation at the time.
+Its capacity to carry multiple nuclear payloads over long distances made it a cornerstone of U.S. military aviation at the time.

 Strategic Air Command starring James Stewart is the most famous film featuring this aircraft.
 In 2015, Mark Nobles directed the documentary Cold War Peacemaker: The Story of the Convair B-36.